Buildings, Memorials & Statues

 Robert V. LaPenta Student Union

 Named for Robert V. LaPenta ('67, '00H), University Trustee and generous benefactor, the Robert V. LaPenta Student Union is a 41,000 square foot Georgian-brick facility, which was completed in August of 2005.
 Mr. LaPenta, who attributes much of his success to his Iona education, wanted to give back to his alma mater and provide students with expanded and enhanced dining and social opportunities.
-The Robert V. LaPenta Student Union features a campus store, commons/lounge areas, a food court, a bistro, a state-of-the-art media center and offices for student services and campus organizations.
+The Robert V. LaPenta Student Union is currently undergoing dining hall enhancements to better serve students and the Iona community.

 Ryan Library